backstage/backstage/plugins/explore-react/api-report.md

   lifecycle?: string;
 };

+// Warning: (ae-missing-release-tag) "ExploreToolsConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface ExploreToolsConfig {
   // (undocumented)
   getTools: () => Promise<ExploreTool[]>;
 }

+// Warning: (ae-missing-release-tag) "exploreToolsConfigRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const exploreToolsConfigRef: ApiRef<ExploreToolsConfig>;